 Have you ever visited a single page to check spelling or design, then clicked away?
 Then don’t do it anymore.
 Again, this is bad metrics.

 Do What The SEO Professionals Do

 When speaking to professional SEO consultants, strategists, and developers, you will often hear them talk about developing a website, then just leaving it, sometimes for months.
 It takes months for Google to find changes anyway and apply them to the overall authority of a site, but if the engagement signals are natural, it can help with rankings too.

 The good news is, that when traffic rises and you stop being the main visitor, these issues reduce in importance, and when high volumes are achieved non-existent.

-But until those days arrive, every time you visit your own site, think about what engagement signals you are sending to Google, visit a few more pages, linger on them for a bit, scroll down as if reading the content etc. You could opt not to use the search console or analytics until the site is fully ready, but some metrics will still be collected.
+But until those days arrive, every time you visit your own site, think about what engagement signals you are sending to Google, visit a few more pages, linger on them for a bit, scroll down as if reading the content etc. You could opt not to use the Google search console or analytics until the site is fully ready, but some metrics will still be collected.

 Should they increase your online traffic, improve your Facebook likes, should they...